christianbender/simple_canvas_game/README.md

   * Added ```http-server```
 * In the javascript code:
   * Added constants for magical numbers.
+  * Added bounds.
+Now the hero can't leave the playfield.
 * Added GitHub page for this project.